What is the EB-5 Program?

 Regional Centers sponsor capital investment projects for EB-5 investors and provide an interface between the USCIS, the Project, and the Investor.
 Actual investments are in specific projects.

-Live In America owns and operates 22 USCIS designated regional centers, covering all or parts of 37 states, territories and the District of Columbia, and sponsors job creating Immigration Investment Projects by working with leading developers.
+Live In America offers a network of regional centers covering major markets throughout the United States, and sponsors job creating Immigration Investment Projects by working with leading developers across the country.